-If "Adjust" or "Calibrate" are chosen, the message "Calibration Saved Successfully!" is displayed.
-In either case you will get the message "Please re-install sensor".
+If "Adjust", "Calibrate" or "SaveCal" is chosen, the message "Calibration Saved Successfully!" is displayed.
+In either case you will see the message "Please re-install sensor".

-With pH sensors a two point calibration is always performed as calibration of slope and offset.
+With pH sensors a two-point calibration is always performed as calibration of slope and offset.